Dress Shirt Color Psychology for Professional Men

 Desaturated or gray-greens radiate serenity and are a good alternative to pale blue.

-Although less suited to high-level occasions or corporate interviews, they can enhance reflective meetings or team strategy sessions.
+Although less suited to high-level events or corporate interviews, they can enhance reflective meetings or team strategy sessions.

-More saturated greens are too casual for the office but may be acceptable for worship.
+More saturated greens may be acceptable for worship.

 What We Learn